"Write an abstract."

 "Write an abstract" uses a different definition of the word.
 It doesn't mean "write abstractly" or "write without being specific."
 It doesn't even mean "write about abstract concepts."

-"Write an abstract" means something so different that it's helpful to take a step back and look at the different definitions the word "abstract" has, because you're going to need one that you may never have used before.
-The word "abstract" has at least six meanings, but you need only one: "a summary, synopsis, digest, summation, or outline."
-For an abstract, you need to distill your work to its essence.
-What did you do, and why is it important?
+"Write an abstract" is a direction to write "a summary, synopsis, digest, summation, or outline."
+For an abstract, you need to distill your work to its essence: What did you do, and why is it important?

 Examples: Actual, Concrete Abstracts.